WebAssembly/binaryen/README.md

    incorrectly.
  * For similar reasons, nodes should not appear in more than one functions.

+Notes on trap semantics and optimization:

+ * Binaryen's optimization passes generally do not change program semantics, but an exception is made for traps.
+In particular, optimizations may change operations that might implicitly trap to operations that will never trap but are otherwise equivalent.
+For example, a trapping float-to-int conversion may be changed to a nontrapping float-to-int conversion.
+ * By default, Binaryen's optimizations will assume that trapping instructions may trap unless they can prove otherwise.
+This conservative assumption can inhibit some optimizations, so users can tell the optimizer to assume that implicit traps will never occur by passing `--ignore-implicit-traps`.
+This option may cause output programs to trap when the input program would not have trapped, so it should be used with caution.

 ## Tools

 This repository contains code that builds the following tools in `bin/`: